Vaishnavisonii/PowerBi-Visualization/README.md

 ###Conclusions made:

-  - Highest selling product category ike was Mountain Bikes overall with 50,400 sales and contributing 34.1% for total sales.
+  - Highest selling product category bike was Mountain Bikes overall with 50,400 sales and contributing 34.1% for total sales.

   - The highest selling bike was Aerospeed 1000 which is under the product category Road Bikes.

-  - Least selling product category was BMX bikes and the least sold bike was Freestyle Master 2000.
+  - Least selling product category was kids bikes with a total sales of 500, the subcategory Littlebalancer 2000 was the least sold bike in overall data.

   - Total sales amount 84,200 was done using Credit card and 63600 by Paypal.